Elliott P. Skinner Book Award

 • Jennifer Diggins (Oxford Brookes University), Coastal Sierra Leone: Materiality and the Unseen (Cambridge University Press, 2018)

-• Mariane C. Ferme (UC Berkeley), MOut of War: Violence, Trauma, and the Political Imagination in Sierra Leone (University of California Press, 2018)
+• Mariane C. Ferme (UC Berkeley), Mout of War: Violence, Trauma, and the Political Imagination in Sierra Leone (University of California Press, 2018)

 2018